adplincinst/usbr/monday.com/USBR-272/README.md

 # Problem

 The Western Water Data Hub [search interface](https://doimspp.sharepoint.com/:b:/r/sites/bor-lincoln-wswc-interop-water-data-hub/Shared%20Documents/General/Visualization%20Tool/National%20Data%20Explorer%20update_10_15_2024.pdf?csf=1&web=1&e=BHU9JD) is designed to search across supported data sources using the EDR API.
-The proposed search categories are outlined below
+The proposed search categories and filters are outlined below

 # Hub Search Filters

+> Note: The following sections make use of the URI schema `jq:` which is intended to show the reader the intended JSON path the the referenced element value within a JSON-LD document if the [jq](https://jqlang.org/) utility was used.
+For instance `jq:.geometry.coordinates` references a JSON(-LD) document with the nested property geometry -> coordinates like `{ "geometry":{"coordinates":  <some value>}}` where `<some value>` is the referenced value returned from the `jq` filter `.geometry.coordinates`.

 ## Filter by Location

 Location filters are segmented into (HUC02) Watersheds, States, and Counties.

+> Should we have Reclamation Regions as well?

 ### Filter by Watershed

-Watershed contains a list of HUC02 watersheds that intersect with one or more of the 17 western states in Bureau of Reclamation jusrisdiction.
-Names and  geographic boundaries for these watersheds can be found in the Geoconnex reference feature server [here](https://reference.geoconnex.us/collections/hu02) as  collection item listings by fetching  each collection item  as jsonld `?f=jsonld` and extracting the name `jq:.name` and  (MultiPolydon) coordinates for the watershed  `jq:.geometry.coordinates`.
+Watershed contains a list of HUC02 watersheds that intersect with one or more of the 17 western states within the Bureau of Reclamation (Reclamation) jusrisdiction.
+Names and  geographic boundaries for these watersheds can be found in the Geoconnex reference feature server [here](https://reference.geoconnex.us/collections/hu02) as  collection item listings by fetching  each collection item resource as a JSON-LD document  `?f=jsonld` and extracting the name `jq:.name` and  (MultiPolydon) coordinates for the watershed  `jq:.geometry.coordinates`.

-> Note: need a way to filter all watersheds to only the ones that intersect with the bureau of Reclamation regions?
+> Note: need a way to filter all watersheds to only the ones that intersect with the Reclamation regions?

 ### States

-List of 17 western states which are under Reclamation's jurisdiction.
+List of [17 western states](https://www.usbr.gov/main/images/region-map-small.jpg) which are under Reclamation's jurisdiction.
 Geographic boundaries can be found in the Geoconnex reference feature server [here](https://reference.geoconnex.us/collections/states/).
 Iterating each collection item and fetching its JSON-LD representation `?f=jsonld` will provide the state code `jq:.stusps`, state name `jq:.name`, and (MultiPolygon) coordinates `jq:geometry.coordinates`.

 ## Filter by Data Category

 ### Category

 I believe `Category` as shown in the search interface is synonymous with USBR RISE system's `Parameter Group` term.
 In this context, a canonical Parameter Group designation **COULD BE** be fetched from the JSONLD representation of the `/collections` resource similar to each collection item having a `parameter_names` property in the JSON document representation of the collection item.
-This collection level list of the canonical  parameter names would be the Data Category/Parameter Group variables that are sourced from the ontology.
+This collection level list of the canonical  parameter names would be the Data Category/Parameter Group variables that are sourced from the USBR ontology.

 > Need to investigate the feasibility of exposing the parameter group names in `/collections` json(-ld) resource to be able to populate this list and still remain conformant to EDR (I hope)